 Chemical fate and transport modeling was conducted to evaluate the composition (thickness and amendment needs, if any) of a cover to maintain PCB concentrations less than the surface PCB RAL of 12 mg/kg OC for more than 100 years at each of these two locations.
 The model was configured to simulate a 15-cm-thick sandy gravel cover overlying the surface sediment, which is considered a minimum cover thickness that would be applied.
-The simulations were conducted in an iterative manner, increasing the thickness of the cover, and adding a sorptive amendment in the form of TOC as necessary to meet the RAL long term.
-When simulating the addition of amendments to the cover, the amendment was assumed to be mixed throughout the full thickness of the cover.
+The simulations were conducted in an iterative manner, increasing the thickness of the cover, and adding a sorptive amendment represented in the model by TOC, as necessary, to meet the RAL long term.
+When simulating the addition of amendments to the cover, the amendment was assumed to be present throughout the full thickness of the cover (i.e., carbon-based amendment blended with the sandy gravel).